superPuero/EntityRegisrtySystem/README.md

 # Notes
-General information and debugging in turned on by default.
+General information logging and debugging in turned on by default.

 You can configure this is ERS/src/Core/Base.h